Kalinga Magha: The Rise of Dambadeniya

 by the might of his loving spirit ... the forces of the foe in Lanka'.
-It would appear however that Magha had by this point either died or been deposed, as the chronicles make no mention of him taking part in the wars between Parakramabahu and the Kalinga.
-Instead it names two Damila kings, Mahinda and Jayabahu, as having established fortifications in Polonnaruwa; both are, in due course, defeated by the resurgent forces of Dambadeniya.
+It would appear however that Magha had retreated to the Jaffna Kingdom and ruled until the throne was secured by Chandrabhanu, but the chronicles make no mention of him taking part in the wars between Parakramabahu and the Kalinga.
+Instead it names two Damila kings, Mahinda and Jayabahu, as having established fortifications in Polonnaruwa; both in due course, defeated the resurgent forces of Dambadeniya.
 Magha does not re-appear in the historical record; his fate remains a mystery.